Sound Randomized Smoothing in Floating-Point Arithmetics: Sound randomized smoothing for floating-point arithmetic

-Therefore, to certify $\hat{f}_1$ with base classifier $F \circ g_k$ using randomized smoothing, we can estimate the value of $\hat{f}$ and use it for the certification.
-Furthermore we can get i.i.d. samples from ${t \sim \mathcal{N}_D^k(x, \sigma^2I_d)}$ with arbitrarily high precision using exact arithmetics; thus, the certificate is sound. \end{corollary} \begin{remark} The empirical performance of the sound and unsound versions of randomized smoothing are essentially equivalent in practice; see Table~\ref{tab:comp} and also Appendix \ref{app:exps} for the evidence.
+\begin{remark} The empirical performance of the sound and unsound versions of randomized smoothing are essentially equivalent in practice; see Table~\ref{tab:comp} and also Appendix \ref{app:exps} for the evidence.
 However, it no longer incorrectly certifies the example from Listing~\ref{lst1}, where it only certifies a radius $0.6$, and the points are distant $0.82$ from each other.
-Similarly, the smoothed classifier of $M$ from Theorem~\ref{thm:cifar} does not contain the universal adversarial perturbations in the certified balls around the points.
+Similarly, the smoothed classifier of $M$ from Proposition~\ref{thm:cifar} does not contain the universal adversarial perturbations in the certified balls around the points.
 See Appendix~\ref{app:examples} for more details.

 \end{remark}

 \mh{To summarize:} we showed how to replace sampling from the normal distribution, where one cannot trace the numerical errors, by sampling from the uniform distribution on integers, where we can bound the failure probability \mh{in order} to obtain high probability estimates of the output of a smoothed classifier with a prepended rounding mapping.
 See Algorithms~\ref{alg:cohen}, \ref{alg:ours} for the comparison of the standard and the proposed certification procedure.
 We also provide an empirical comparison of the methods in Table~\ref{tab:comp} and in Appendix~\ref{app:exps}.